stelligent/config-lint/README.md

 * Start using go testing coverage tools
 * Ruleset examples have Initial upper case for top level attributes, all lower case for rules
 * Use log package for error reporting
+* Deal with a few FIXME comments in code, mostly error handling
+* Consider adding these operators: all, any, none, one
+* Use the LintRules linter to implement a -validate option
+* Should there be some pre-defined RuleSets?
+* Would it be useful to have helper utilities to send output to CloudWatch/SNS/Kinesis?